translationexchange/tml-php/README.md

 $ composer install
 ```

-Composer will automatically create a vendor folder and put the SDK into vendor/tr8n/tr8n-client-sdk directory.
+Composer will automatically create a vendor folder and put the SDK into vendor/translationexchange/tml directory.

-Now you are ready to integrate Tr8n into your application.
+Now you are ready to integrate TML into your application.

 Integration